Skip to main content

 Databricks Lakehouse + Unity Catalog + Workflows

 Built for enterprise scale.
-Hub-and-spoke governance across dozens of domains, OIDC RBAC pinned to your IdP, multi-environment CI/CD, federated contract library, DORA + EU AI Act + GDPR generators.
+Hub-and-spoke governance across dozens of domains, OIDC RBAC pinned to your IdP, multi-environment CI/CD, federation across three transports with fail-closed health.
 Light enough for any team.
 A small data team gets the same architecture; the wizard takes you from zero to a contracted bronze layer in an afternoon.

 What’s included